jbemmel/srl-evpn-proxy/README.md

 commit stay
 ```
-This configures SRL1 to be a route reflector too, such that it will update SRL2 with any proxy routes.
+This configures the local SRL node to be a route reflector too, such that it will update other EVPN VTEPs with any proxy routes.
 If we now retry the ping:
 ```
 commit stay
 Lookup state path=${/tunnel-interface[name=vxlan0]/vxlan-interface[index=0]/ingress/vni} _root=/tunnel-interface[name=vxlan0]/vxlan-interface[index=0]/ingress parts=['', 'tunnel-interface[name=vxlan0]', 'vxlan-interface[index=0]', 'ingress', 'vni']